 Whilst light elements (e.g. beryllium, sodium) can, in principle, be analysed by XRF, instrumental limitations and low x-ray yields are problematic.
 More routinely, XRF is used to determine the major elements in ashed coal samples, including SiO2, Al2O3, TiO2, P2O5, CaO, MgO, Na2O, K2O, and SO3.
-The use of P2O5 as an indicator for phosphorous content is typically used in the coking industry.
-XRF is also a useful technique to determine chlorine levels in coal.
+P2O5 is typically used in the coking industry as an indicator for phosphorus content.
+XRF is also a useful technique for determining chlorine levels in coal.
 The oxide values generated are typically used in slagging and fouling calculations.
-It must be noted that the overall accuracy of any XRF analysis depends in the accuracy of the peak and background measurements, as well as the instrument calibration.
+It must be noted that the overall accuracy of any XRF analysis depends on the accuracy of the peak and background measurements, as well as the instrument calibration.

 4.4.3 Sulphur Form Analysis

-Understanding the sulphur content in coal is important for the prediction of sulphur-based emissions (such as SO2, H2S, and acid mine water) and coal beneficiation (sulphur removal), as well as interpreting depositional environments and the formation history of coal deposits.
-Thus, total sulphur determination is an important parameter in resource evaluations, with strict penalties applied in the market for high sulphur coals.
+Understanding the sulphur content in coal is important for the prediction of sulphur-based emissions (such as SO2, H2S, and acid mine water) and coal beneficiation (sulphur removal), as well as for interpreting depositional environments and the formation history of coal deposits.
+Thus, total sulphur is an important parameter in resource evaluations, with strict penalties applied in the market for high-sulphur coals.
 Most coals globally fall in the range of 0.5 – 5 % total sulphur (or lower in Gondwana coals).
 Low-sulphur coals report less than 1% total sulphur; medium sulphur coals 1–3 % total sulphur, and high sulphur coals 3% or higher total sulphur content (Chou, 2012).

-Total sulphur is determined in the suite of ultimate analyses, providing a bulk sulphur value and is not indicative of the sulphur form or its mode of occurrence.
+Total sulphur is determined in the suite of ultimate analyses, providing a bulk sulphur value; it is not indicative of the sulphur form or its mode of occurrence.
 If the sulphur form and mode of occurrence is understood, then coal upgrading via conventional gravity separation, for example, may be possible.
-Sulphur occurs as pyritic (sulphides), organic, and sulphates, with the former two accounting for the bulk of sulphur in coal.
+Sulphur occurs as pyritic sulphur (sulphides), organic sulphur, and sulphates, with the former two accounting for the bulk of sulphur in coal.
 Sulphates occur in weathered coals, and elemental sulphur is very rare.

 Pyrite is the main sulphide, with marcasite, pyrrhotite, sphalerite, galena, and chalcopyrite known to occur.
 Plates 39 and 40 indicate several modes of occurrence of pyrite, as observed petrographically, from finely disseminated forms and framboids, to cleats, cell infillings, veins, and replacement minerals forms.
-Organic sulphur cannot be determined petrographically.
+Organic sulphur cannot be directly determined petrographically.

 Sulphur form analysis is a geochemical analysis (ASTM D2492-2002, 1989; SANS 402:2005/ISO 157:1996) and determines sulphides and sulphates.
-Organic sulphur is traditionally calculated as the difference between total sulphur and the sum of sulphides and sulphate:
+Organic sulphur is traditionally calculated as the difference between total sulphur and the sum of sulphides and sulphates:

 Organic sulphur = total sulphur – (sulphates and pyritic sulphur)

 This means that any errors in the determination of the pyritic and sulphatic forms, as well as the total sulphur value, reflect in the organic sulphur value.
-HCl and HNO3 is used to extract sulphate and sulphides; organic sulphur is insoluble.
+HCl and HNO3 are used to extract sulphate and sulphides; organic sulphur is insoluble.
 The solution is assessed via atomic adsorption, where iron is determined as a measure of pyritic sulphur.
 Nitric acid determination may produce inaccurate sulphide values due to incomplete dissolution of pyrite or the presence of non-pyritic sulphides (Chou, 2012).
-Some researchers believe that organic sulphur is under reported, and direct determination by QEMSCAN or scanning electron microscope energy-dispersive spectroscopy (SEM-EDS) is preferable.
+Some researchers believe that organic sulphur is under-reported, and direct determination by QEMSCAN or scanning electron microscope energy-dispersive spectroscopy (SEM-EDS) is preferable.

 4.4.4 Trace element determination